-The Medical Benefits Chart on the following pages lists the services BSW SeniorCare Advantage Platinum (PPO) covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services BSW SeniorCare Advantage (PPO) covers and what you pay out of pocket for each service.
 Part D prescription drug coverage is covered in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from BSW SeniorCare Advantage Platinum (PPO). - Covered services that need approval in advance to be covered as in-network services are marked with a note in the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from BSW SeniorCare Advantage (PPO). - Covered services that need approval in advance to be covered as in-network services are noted in the Medical Benefits Chart.

+You never need approval in advance for out-of-network services from out-of-network providers.

+While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.